dfrancati/dfrancati.github.io/_pages/csap.md

 The project consists of a C language program that satisfies a set of specified requirements, using the library calls that are part of the course program.
 The use of other calls is generally not accepted.
 If in doubt, ask the teacher.

 The project code must correctly compile and execute in the required software environment (compiler version, kernel version, clib version).

+The final grade will be based on the quality of the code, the completeness and clarity of the documentation, and the oral discussion of the project.

 ### Evaluation criteria
-- **Prerequisite**: the code must correctly compile, link and start on Ubuntu 22.04 (or later).
+- **Prerequisite**: the code must correctly compile, link and start on Ubuntu 24.04 (or later).
 - **Correctness of the code**: main evaluation element that determines (alone!) the passing of the exam.
 - **Error handling**: it is an integral part of the correctness of the code!
-- **Modularity and readability of the code**: division into functions, comments, function and variable names (sic!), etc.
+- **Modularity and readability of the code**: division into functions, comments, function and variable names, etc.
 - **Quality of documentation**: user manual, software architecture, README file, project report.
+- **Oral discussion**: verification of the student's understanding of the project, the design choices made, and the ability to explain and justify the implementation.
+The oral discussion may also include general questions about the course topics related to the project.

 ---